Book Appointment Now

 How Should You Manage Your Medications?

-Managing your medications correctly before orthopedic surgery can mean the difference between smooth sailing and dangerous complications.
-With your doctor’s approval, stop blood thinners 5-7 days before your procedure to prevent excessive bleeding during surgery.
-Keep taking blood pressure medications unless specifically instructed otherwise—controlled blood pressure reduces surgical risks.
-If you’re diabetic, work with your doctor to adjust insulin or oral medications based on pre-surgery fasting requirements.
-Finally, avoid NSAIDs like ibuprofen and aspirin for one week before surgery, as these common pain relievers thin blood and increase bleeding risk.
+With your doctor’s approval, stop blood thinners 5-7 days before surgery.
+Keep taking blood pressure medications unless told otherwise.
+Diabetics should adjust insulin or oral medications based on fasting requirements.
+Avoid NSAIDs like ibuprofen and aspirin for one week before surgery.

 What Lifestyle Changes Help Recovery?